Terry O'Donnell (politician)

-Terry O'Donnell (born November 1, 1963) is an American politician and a member of the Republican Party who has served as the Oklahoma House Representative for the 23rd district since January 8, 2013.
+Terry O'Donnell (born November 1, 1963) is an American politician and a member of the Republican Party who served as the Oklahoma House Representative for the 23rd district from January 8, 2013, to November 20, 2024.
 He first won elected office in the 2012 Oklahoma state elections.
 In January 2021, O'Donnell was promoted to be the speaker pro tempore of the Oklahoma House of Representatives, the second highest ranking Republican Party of Oklahoma member in the state house.
-On December 17, 2021, O'Donnell was indicted in relation to a Tag Agency corruption scandal.
-He resigned as speaker pro tempore on February 2, 2022.
+On December 17, 2021, O'Donnell was indicted in relation to a tag agency corruption scandal.
+He resigned as speaker pro tempore on February 2, 2022 but later rejoined House Republican leadership in 2023 as majority whip, "a position that involves coordinating the teams of legislators that whip vote counts ahead of key bills."

 Legislative career

 O'Donnell was first elected to the Oklahoma House of Representatives in the 2012 Oklahoma state elections to represent district 23.
 O'Donnell is from Catoosa, Oklahoma.
 He will be term limited from the Oklahoma State Legislature in 2024.

 2012 election

 O'Donnell was first elected as the State House Representative for district 23 in the 2012 Oklahoma state elections.